oisdk/site/posts/2016-11-04-semirings-lhs.markdown

 ## Free

-Looking back at `Cont`, it is reminiscent of an initial encoding of the free monoid:
+Looking back at Cont, it is reminiscent of a particular encoding of the free monoid from @doel_free_2015:

 ```{.haskell}
 newtype FreeMonoid a = FreeMonoid
   { forall m.
 Monoid m => (a -> m) -> m }
 ```

-[@doel_free_2015]

 So possibly covectors represent the free semiring, in some way.

-Another encoding which looks free-ish is one of the efficient implementations of the probability monad:
+Another encoding which looks free-ish is another efficient implementation of the probability monad from @larsen_memory_2011:

 ```{.haskell}
 data Dist a where